The Wench Is Dead: Plot summary

 He seeks additional information through Lewis, who is sent in search of the original assize court registers; and through Christine Greenaway, the daughter of another patient on the ward, who works at the Bodleian Library, and is sufficiently taken with Morse to pursue research on his behalf at the Westgate Central Library.
 Lewis discovers that some of the physical evidence from the Franks case is still held at the City Police headquarters on St Aldate's, including Joanna Franks' shoes and knickers.

 Morse is discharged from hospital, but told to take a further two weeks off work.
 He continues to ponder the Franks case.
 He theorises that Joanna had not been drowned at all, but had staged her death as part of an insurance fraud (her father had been an agent for an insurance company), substituting another body for her own.
 He further speculates that the supposed death in 1858 of her first husband, F. T. Donovan, a stage conjuror, might have been a similar fraud.
 He decides to visit Donovan's grave in Ireland, where, with the help of a local police officer, Inspector Mulvaney, he carries out an unauthorised exhumation.
 Donovan's coffin proves to contain only a carpet rolled around some squares of peat.
 Morse and Lewis then visit the terraced house in Derby that had been Joanna's childhood and pre-marital home, and is now about to be demolished.
 Inside, under multiple layers of wallpaper, they discover a set of marks recording Joanna and her brother's heights as they grew up: these confirm that Joanna had been considerably shorter than the body found in the canal.
-In an epilogue, Morse abruptly realises that the name of Donald ("Don") Favant, a passer-by and potential witness in the case who subsequently disappeared, was an anagram of F. T. Donavan: he must have been Donovan using a pseudonym.
+In an epilogue, Morse abruptly realises that the name of Donald ("Don") Favant, a passer-by and potential witness in the case who subsequently disappeared, was an anagram of F. T. Donavan: he must have been Donavan using a pseudonym.